Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 Rockefeller Christmas Tree at Night

-It’s one thing to see the Rockefeller Christmas Tree during the day but if you can make sure to view the tree at night.
-Keep in mind that you are going to have to battle tons of people to get the shot that you want.
+It’s one thing to see the Rockefeller Christmas Tree during the day but make sure to view the tree at night.
+I was kind of worried that it wouldn’t live up to the hype but I didn’t have anything to worry about.

 St. Patrick’s Cathedral

 If you are enjoying the store fronts on 5th Ave. and surrounding streets, you’re going to walk by St. Patrick’s Cathedral.
-It’s truly impressive to see the cathedral from the outside.
-If you have the time, you can go inside the cathedral to enjoy the stained glass windows, marble cladding, and towering arches.
+There is no way that you can miss it since it is truly quite massive and is impressive to see.

 Day 2 Overview of Christmas in New York City